Table of Contents

 It does lend a little perspective, doesn’t it?
 And it doesn’t sound very good.

-Other metals that might affect the quality of your water include zinc and iron, which may not necessarily be harmful to your health, but might lend a metallic and bitter taste to the water.
+Other metals that might affect the quality include zinc and iron, which may not necessarily be harmful to your health, but might lend a metallic and bitter taste.

-And, if water doesn’t tastes good, we aren’t as likely to drink it.
+And, if it doesn’t tastes good, we aren’t as likely to drink it.

 Case in point: While travelling, I stopped at a hotel off I-95 en route to a meeting.
-While at dinner, I requested a glass of water.
+While at dinner, I requested a glass.
 When it came, I couldn’t drink it, and thinking it may have been a dirty glass, asked the server if I could have a fresh glass.
 He promptly brought one, and I couldn’t drink that one either.
-He apologetically offered to bring bottled water, saying, “The water in this town is really nasty.
+He apologetically offered to bring bottled water, saying, “It’s really nasty in this town.
 It tastes and smells like this everywhere around here.”

 That was an eye opener for me!
-Upon returning to the hotel, I showered, and again was struck by how awful the water smelled.
+Upon returning to the hotel, I showered, and again was struck by how awful it smelled.

 Since then, each time I travel in that area for business now, I make it a point to skip that exit and stay elsewhere.

-Of course, not every water source has the same contaminants or toxins.
+Of course, not every source has the same contaminants or toxins.

-Think of where you live, and how old your own community’s water delivery system is.
+Think of where you live, and how old your own community’s delivery system is.

-In New England, radon in the water is commonly found in water.
-When the water containing radon comes into your home (through the tap, etc), the gas gets released into the air and can accumulate.
+In New England, radon is commonly found.
+When it comes into your home (through the tap, etc), the gas gets released into the air and can accumulate.
 Over time it can increase the risk of serious health issues, including lung cancer.

 Filtered vs Purified: What’s the Difference?

 Let’s address this question answered right away, so that there is no confusion going forward.
-There IS a difference between “filtered” water and “purified” water, and the terms are not necessarily interchangeable.
+There IS a difference between “filtered” and “purified”, and the terms are not necessarily interchangeable.

-- “Filtered” Water is water that has physically moved through membranes and/or filtration devices designed to trap and leave behind impurities, contaminants, and other objectionable particulates, chemicals and/or toxins.
-After having moved through these filters, the water is considered “filtered” and is ready for use.
-Depending on the type of filtration method used, certain minerals may be left behind, and there is nothing added to the water.
+- “Filtered” Water has physically moved through membranes and/or filtration devices designed to trap and leave behind impurities, contaminants, and other objectionable particulates, chemicals and/or toxins.
+After having moved through these filters, it is considered “filtered” and is ready for use.
+Depending on the type of filtration method used, certain minerals may be left behind, and there is nothing added.

-Even the National Institutes of Health literature states that the process of purifying water “is not an exact science.”
-4 Nonetheless, there does appear to be a standard in order to be able to label water as “purified.”
-As a Consumer Reports article from 2012 explained, if the water has been treated to the point where the pathogens and the chemicals (dissolved solids) do not exceed 10 ppm (parts per million), it can be termed “purified water.”
+Even the National Institutes of Health literature states that the process of purifying it “is not an exact science.”
+4 Nonetheless, there does appear to be a standard in order to be able to label it as “purified.”
+As a Consumer Reports article from 2012 explained, if it has been treated to the point where the pathogens and the chemicals (dissolved solids) do not exceed 10 ppm (parts per million), it can be termed “purified water.”
 5

 Types of Filters and their Components